camaraproject/SimSwap/documentation/API_documentation/Check_sim_swap_API.md

 The usage of the API is based on distinct resources.

-Before starting to use the API, the developer needs to know about the below specified details:
+Before starting to use the API, the developer needs to know about the specified details below:

 **API service endpoint**